FarronF/limerick-council-meetings/meetings/2015/11/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 28 September 2015.md

 A lengthy discussion ensued with a number of Members opposed to the

-Motion and a number of Members in favour of the Motion.--- 14
+Motion and a number of Members in favour of the Motion.
+---
+14

 In the absence of agreement, the Mayor instructed that a Vote be taken in